chaisemartinPackages/twowayfeweights/README.md

 + **G** is a variable identifying each group.
 + **T** is a variable identifying each period.
 + **D** is the treatment variable in the regression. **D** is the level of the treatment if one wants to estimate the weights attached to the fixed-effects regression, and **D** is the first difference of the treatment if one wants to estimate the weights attached to the first-difference regression.
++ If **type**(*fdTR*) is specified in the option type below, then the command requires a fifth argument, **D0**. **D0** is the mean of the treatment in group g and at period t.
+It should be non-missing at the first period when a group appears in the data (e.g. at t=1 for the groups that are in the data from the beginning), and for all observations for which the first-difference of the group-level mean outcome and treatment are non missing.

 ### Options